Martincho2003/Social-network/README.md

 ## The user stories

-1. As user, I want to be able to sign up and have my own account, so that my chats are kept
+1. As user, I want to be able to sign up and have my own account, so that my chats are saved and kept in the database

 2. As user, I want to be able to sign in to my account, so that I can access my chats